 Fabulous fashion, a jaunt in the water, and one colorful ceremony space #Wedding Porn#wai-ching September 10 | Catherine Clark bijouxandbits Photo by Hilary Webber Tribesmaid Inthecorridors created this intricate headpiece from silk millinery flowers and kanzashi on a silk band with a gold-painted Millennium Falcon, atop an ivory stretch lace veil.
 She said it was inspired by her love of Art Nouveau.
 Oh, and wait until you see the back view below!
 This was just the start of the awesome fashion that crept into the Flickr Pool, the Tribe, and Pinterest this week.
 It's a fashion bonanza this week in the reader submissions and we are all over it.
 Photo by Hilary Webber Tribesmaid Veverka had a gorgeous Wai-Ching dress in earth tones.
 Photo by Kelly Anthony Photography I also couldn't resist this back shot which shows all the layers and raw edges of the fabric.
 So purty.
 Photo by Kelly Anthony Photography While we may not be able to control the emotions of the toddlers in attendance, they sure can look cute in their outfits, like Sam's nieces do.
 Photo by Evoke Photography Related Post A wedding in Miami with boots, Wai-Ching, and funnel cake Liz and Cristina got married in Miami and spent the entire day together, including donning their Wai-Ching dresses, colorful boots, and bacon earrings.
 Mark and...
 Read more Jocelyn rocks these pink and black boots like a boss.
 Photo by Bella Lucia Photography I would like to be friends with Ernie and Julio.
 Their butt-dancing looks super fun.
 Photo by Brandi Thompson Photography Kilts, blue sashes, and bare feeties at Safricizzy's wedding.
 Bonus: Safricizzy's rainbow-riffic ceremony decor!
 If you look closely, you can see rainbow test tubes and origami cranes hiding in the back.
 Apparently the glasses in the front are for an 'experiment.'
 Can't wait for the details on this one.
 Click these fabulous Clicky Links: What we've pinned this week: matte black and rainbow nails and a Neverending Story cake.
 Offbeat Home shared a time-saving party cup idea to get the drinks flowing faster.
 This NYC Parks worker saved the day when he dug through the garbage for a woman's lost ring — and actually found it!
 I luuuurve this tutorial for a DIYed ice cream headband from Mermaidens. ᔥ Scathingly Brilliant Want to give your guests a way to interact with their menu?
 Make these adorable interactive program wheels from Bump Smitten.
 They remind me of these program wheels.
 Find us on Twitter, Facebook, Pinterest, and Flickr!
 This post features Offbeat Vendors!
 Check out their vendor listing to see how they cater to Offbeat Brides: Chrissy Wai-Ching Want to see yourself in our Monday Montage?
 Submit your photos to the Offbeat Bride Flickr Pool.
 (Oh, and don't forget to credit your photographer!)
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor + Project Wrangler and a Chicago-based freelance web consultant.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video games and tabletop games, poorly cooks healthy things, and cuddles with her feline fur baby. @enidjcoleslaw @whimsycatt PREVIOUS Send your partner a drink before the wedding NEXT 13 things I wish I'd known on my wedding day Show/Hide comments [ 3 ] That is an epic headpiece at the top there!
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Send your partner a drink before the wedding NEXT 13 things I wish I'd known on my wedding day Show/Hide comments [ 3 ] That is an epic headpiece at the top there!
 4 agree Reply We need veil tutorial!!!
 1 agrees Reply I want to see more of the "butt-dancing" wedding and the "Kilts, blue sashes, and bare feeties" wedding!
 More Wedding Porn, please!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.